 A popular paradigm in learning robotic skills is to leverage reinforcement learning (RL) algorithms to train a policy for every new robot in every new environment from scratch.
 This is not only inefficient in terms of sample efficiency but also often impractical for complex robots due to an extremely large exploration space.
 How can one transfer a well-trained policy on one robot to another robot?

 Past endeavors have explored two main directions for transferring policy between robots.
 Statistic matching Imitation learning (IL) methods train a new policy on the target robot with the aim of matching the behavior of the policy on a source robot.
-Methods that optimize to match the distribution of actions \cite{bc}, state rollouts \cite{sail,soil}, or reward function \cite{irl,gail} have been successful on robotic learning tasks on robot with \textbf{similar dynamics}.
-However, these methods are unable to deal with cases with very large change of robot parameters, since when mapped to the same state and action space, the robots could have very different optimal distributions of states or actions.
-An alternative to imitation learning is to learn the dynamics together with the policy by encoding the hardware specifics of the robots with neural networks \cite{chen2018hardware,huang2020one}.
-However, to train the hardware-aware policies, it usually requires training diverse tasks on a huge number of robots in advance, which could be computationally prohibitive.
+Methods that optimize to match the distribution of actions \cite{bc}, state rollouts \cite{sail,soil}, or reward function \cite{irl,gail} have been successful on robotic learning tasks on robot with \textbf{similar} dynamics.
+However, these methods are unable to deal with cases with \textbf{very large difference} in robot parameters and dynamics, since when mapped to the same state and action space, the robots could have very different optimal distributions of states or actions.
+An alternative to imitation learning is to learn the robot hardware dynamics together with the policy by encoding the robot hardware specifics with neural networks \cite{chen2018hardware,huang2020one}.
+However, to train such hardware-aware policies, it usually requires training diverse tasks on a huge number of robots in advance, which could be computationally prohibitive.

 In this paper, we propose a new paradigm for policy transfer between robots.
-Our framework, named \emph{REvolveR}, is based on defining a continuous evolution of robots, where both the kinematics and morphology of a robot are continually adjusted to transform one robot (source) to another robot (target), as illustrated in Figure \ref{fig:teaser}.
+Our framework, named \emph{REvolveR}, is based on defining a continuous evolution of robots, where both the robot morphology and kinematics are continually adjusted to allow transforming one robot (source) to another robot (target), as illustrated in Figure \ref{fig:teaser}.